eestrada/dpthree/README.md

 Another option is `python-future` from PythonCharmers.
 This _is_ idiomatic Python.
 When you use this package your code still looks largely like vanilla python code and runs more or less as expected.
+A few lines of boilerplate at the top of a file are often all that is needed.
 However, it has the issue that it is a multi-file install which places files _outside_ its primary package hierarchy.
 So, for instance modules like `Tkinter` which have a changed name in Python 3, now get explicity installed as `tkinter` in the top of the global module file hierarchy.
 In